Facing Unexpected Resignation at 50: What Compensation Can I Claim Under Indian Labor Laws?

 SRINIVASAN2017

-I am 50 years old and working as a manager in MNC past 13 years.
-Suddenly company advised us to give resignation letter.
-What are the compensation should I claim as per Indian labour act.
+I am 50 years old and have been working as a manager in an MNC for the past 13 years.
+Suddenly, the company advised us to submit a resignation letter.
+What compensation should I claim as per the Indian labor act?
 Please advise me.

 vang_vinay